 - 12. Note that the last question had a figure attached.
-It was a question of type pixquest, and had the 8 arguments to \setup, followed by \pixquest{1in}{227f90h1.ps1}. - The \pixquest macro requires two arguments of its own, a) unlike \stdquest, \fourquest, \lilquest and \ivlquest, which don't require arguments. - The first argument is the width of the figure to be included. b) This should not be very large, or there will be insufficient room for the answers to format decently. - The second argument is the name of a file containing a c) postscript figure to be inserted.
+It was a question of type pixquest, and had the 8 arguments to \setup, followed by \pixquest{1in}{227f90h1.ps1}. - The \pixquest macro requires two arguments of its own, unlike \stdquest, \fourquest, \lilquest and \ivlquest, which didn't require arguments. - The first argument is the width of the figure to be included.
+This should not be very large, or there will be insufficient room for the answers to format decently. - The second argument is the name of a file containing a postscript figure to be inserted.
 Note that it has been given a unique name.
-This figure was the first figure on the first hour exam in 227 in fall, 1990. - I hope that people will make their exams available to the d) department after giving them.
-I have put together several big files of questions.
-As these files are large enough, people might reuse some of the questions. - There are currently two other styles of questions with fige) ures other than those with answers on them (Q22).
-See Q14 and Q17. - 13.
-A charge of +5Q is at the origin.
-Concentric with it is a conducting spherical shell of inner radius $R_1$ and outer radius $R_2$ .
-This shell is given a net charge of -2Q.
-The distance r is measured from the origin.
-In the region $r > R_2$ , the electric field is $1/4\pi\epsilon_0$ times - a) $[-2Q/r^2]\hat{r}$ $[3Q/r^{2}]\hat{r}$ b) c) $[5Q/r^2]\hat{r}$ $[7Q/r^2]\hat{r}$ d) Zero e)
+This figure was the first figure on the first hour exam in 227 in fall, 1990. - I hope that people will make their exams available to the department after giving them.
+I will try to put together a big file of questions.
+Once this file is large enough, people might reuse some of the questions. - There are currently two other styles of questions with figures other than those with answers on them (Q22).

-- 14. In the preceding problem, the figure was to the right of everything, and both the question and the answers were set narrower than usual. - It was set with lpixquest, where the l stands for long. a) - lpixquest takes the same two arguments as pixquest. b) - The decision which form to use depends on how high the c) picture will be, and how much space will be taken by the answers alone, and how much by the answers and question together. - For the last problem, the figure was fairly tall, the and) swers didn't take much space, but the question statement together with the answers took as much vertical space as the figure.
+- 14. In the preceding problem, the figure was to the right of everything, and both the question and the answers were set narrower than usual. - It was set with lpixquest, where the 1 stands for long. - lpixquest takes the same two arguments as pixquest. - The decision which form to use depends on how high the picture will be, and how much space will be taken by the answers alone, and how much by the answers and question together. - For the last problem, the figure was fairly tall, the answers didn't take much space, but the question statement together with the answers took as much vertical space as the figure.
 So lpixquest was just what was needed. - 15.
+In the preceding problem, the charge on the surface of the shell at $r = R_2$ is - b) $\frac{5Q}{r^2}\hat{r}$ c) $-\frac{2Q}{r^2}\hat{r}$

-In the preceding problem, the charge on the surface of the shell at $r = R_1$ is
+- 16. In the preceding problem, the charge on the surface of the shell at $r = R_2$ is

-a) Zero b)
+- a) Zero

-$$-\frac{5Q}{r^2}\hat{r}$$

-c) $-\frac{2Q}{r^2}\hat{r}$ d) $\frac{3Q}{r^2}\hat{r}$

-e) $\frac{7Q}{r^2}\hat{r}$
+- b) -2Q

+- c) -5Q

+- d) +3Q

-- 16. In the preceding problem, the charge on the surface of the shell at $r = R_2$ is - a) Zero b) -2Qc) -5Qd) +3Q - Consider two points A and B. An electric field points from B 17. towards A, and is constant in magnitude, so that $E_B = E_A$ .
-How are the electric potentials at A and B related? - a. $V_B = V_A$ b. $V_B > V_A$ В c. $V_B < V_A$ → E - d. $V_B < V_A$ only if a positive charge is moved from B to A - e. $V_B < V_A$ only if a negative charge is moved from B to A
+- 17. Consider two points A and B. An electric field points from B towards A, and is constant in magnitude, so that $E_B = E_A$.
+How are the electric potentials at A and B related?

+- a. $V_B = V_A$

+- b. $V_B > V_A$

+- c. $V_B < V_A$

+- d. $V_B < V_A$ only if a positive charge is moved from B to A

-- 18. In the last problem, the figure was very short, and some of the answers long enough so they need to wrap when next to the picture.
+- e. $V_B < V_A$ only if a negative charge is moved from B to A - 18.
+In the last problem, the figure was very short, and some of the answers long enough so they need to wrap when next to the picture.
 Note that the figure was set next to the first four answers, and the last one didn't need to wrap.
 The \fpixquest macro figured this out by itself.
-Permutation of the answers would still be treated properly, although if the current "d" and "e" were the first two, they would both wrap and there would be no advantage over pixquest, except the picture would appear higher. fpixquest proves that - a) TEX is marvelously flexible. - b) $T{E}X$ is overly complex. - c) Anyone who writes his exams using WordMark has no sense of quality.
-(This comment is archaic) - d) Joel is crazy to have spent 8 hours getting fpixquest to work. - e) All of the above. - 19.
-The equivalent capacitance of the three capacitors is
+Permutation of the answers would still be treated properly, although if the current "d" and "e" were the first two, they would both wrap and there would be no advantage over pixquest, except the picture would appear higher. fpixquest proves that - a) T_FX is marvelously flexible. - b) TEX is overly complex. - c) Anyone who writes his exams using wordmark has no sense of quality. - d) Joel is crazy to have spent 8 hours getting fpixquest to work. - e) All of the above.